 I hope that this article has helped you.

-If it has can I ask you to please do me a favor and enter your comments below.
+If it has can I ask you to please tell me in the comments section below.

 It's the only way I know if I'm publishing articles that you all want to read. :)